MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/plan-system-requirements.md

 ### Domain space naming

-An Operations Manager management group cannot be installed into a root Active Directory domain that has a flat DNS namespace.
+An Operations Manager management group can't be installed into a root Active Directory domain that has a flat DNS namespace.
 However, you can install the management group into child domains of the root domain.
 For example, you have a root domain that has a DNS name of "Woodgrove".
 Because this root domain has a flat DNS namespace, you cannot install an Operations Manager management group into the Woodgrove domain.
-But, if the Woodgrove domain has a child domain with a DNS name of "National", the fully qualified domain name of the child domain would be national.woodgrove.
+But if the Woodgrove domain has a child domain with a DNS name of "National", the fully qualified domain name of the child domain would be national.woodgrove.
 For more information about configuring Windows for domains with single-label DNS names, see Information about configuring Active Directory domains by using single-label DNS names.

 ### Domain functional level

 Windows Server Active Directory can operate at different functional levels.
 These levels are distinguished by the version of the Windows Server operating system that is permitted on the domain controllers present in the domain.
-System Center Operations Manager does not have a domain functional level requirement.
+System Center Operations Manager doesn't have a domain functional level requirement.

 ### Forest functional level

 The forest functional level is similar to the domain functional level in that it sets a minimum domain controller operating system level across the whole forest.
-After it is set, domain controllers with down-level operating systems from lower functional levels cannot be introduced into the forest.
-Operations Manager does not have a forest functional level requirement.
+After it is set, domain controllers with down-level operating systems from lower functional levels can't be introduced into the forest.
+Operations Manager doesn't have a forest functional level requirement.

 ### DNS